What should we wear?

 What should we do to get ready?

 Do whatever makes you feel like your best self.
-If you would like the information for a professional hair stylist and makeup artist, I can recommend someone talented I have worked with, and remember to remove chipped nail polish if you want any close up photos of your hands (class ring, engament ring shots, expecting mom holding her belly, etc).
-Also, feel free to bring any special props or accessories that you would like to include.
+If you would like the information for a professional hair stylist and makeup artist, I can recommend someone talented I have worked with, and remember to remove chipped nail polish if you want any close up photos of your hands (expecting mom holding her belly, etc).

 What kind of camera do you have?